cberes/aoe2-lumberjacks/README.md

 ## monte-hall

 Simulates the Monte Hall problem using JavaScript.
+I implemented this using [Clojure](https://github.com/cberes/monte-hall-clj) as well.